 Malick shrugged and pointed east.
 "World's End is that way."

-"But this is where we'll live, yes?"
+"But this is it.
+This is where we'll live, yes?"

 He nodded.

+Another nod.
+"It's a Rhune site," Malick told her.
 "But so many," she said warily.
 "So hard by."

-Again, he reminded her, "It's a Rhune site."
+Again, "It's a Rhune site."

-The creatures were everywhere.
+Indeed, the creatures were everywhere.
 Iridescent, immaterial beings, they soared over head and danced through the ruins.
 Compressing wave forms, creating particles, gathering dust, one took a form somewhat human and danced toward them.
 With fiery fingers, it reached out.
-With a voice like the rustling of dry leaves, it called her name and Jehm's name.
+With a voice like the rustling of dry leaves, it called Jehm's name.
 Sethe trembled and pulled her daughter close.
 She hissed and the ghost danced away, leaving a trail of Ghostfire in its wake.
-There and then, Sethe determined the Rim was no place for a child.
-"It's too wild, too remote, and Jehm's altogether too curious.
-You don't know," she told her husband.
-"You're always gone.
-You're never there to empty her pockets at night.
-She's forever finding things and losing herself."
+There and then, she determined the Rim was no place for a child, her child.

 He smiled.
 "Like you?"